guarzo/wanderer-kills/portablecleanup.md

 - [ ] 🔍 "Refactor `lib/wanderer_kills/cache/helper.ex` to extract reusable patterns across character, corporation, alliance, ship type, and system cache operations into a `defmacro __using__` or helper module to reduce boilerplate."
 - [ ] ✂️ "Delete duplicated `parse_time/1` logic from both `Clock` and `Killmail` utilities if present; centralize time parsing into a single Clock helper."
-- [ ] 🧹 "Remove `WandererKills.Infrastructure.Clock.system_time/1` or replace usages with `System.system_time/1` unless mocking is a future concern."
+- [x] 🧹 "Remove `WandererKills.Infrastructure.Clock.system_time/1` or replace usages with `System.system_time/1` unless mocking is a future concern."

 ## 🧱 Architectural & Structural Improvements

-- [ ] 📁 "Move `lib/wanderer_kills/infrastructure/config.ex` to `lib/wanderer_kills/config.ex` or `lib/wanderer_kills/support/config.ex` to align with Elixir idioms and reduce overly deep nesting."
+- [x] 📁 "Move `lib/wanderer_kills/infrastructure/config.ex` to `lib/wanderer_kills/config.ex` or `lib/wanderer_kills/support/config.ex` to align with Elixir idioms and reduce overly deep nesting."
-- [ ] 🧳 "Merge `esi/data_fetcher.ex` and `esi/client.ex` into one file to reduce indirection.
+- [x] 🧳 "Merge `esi/data_fetcher.ex` and `esi/client.ex` into one file to reduce indirection.
 These currently act as thin wrappers over one another."
 - [ ] 🗃️ "Rename `lib/wanderer_kills/core.ex` to `wanderer_kills.ex` if it’s intended as the primary public API.
 Otherwise, move exported functions to appropriate domains."
+- [x] 🏗️ "Migrate from Plug.Router to Phoenix Router for better organization, pipelines, and consistency with WebSocket endpoint architecture."
 - [ ] 🧩 "Unify HTTP client fallback logic between `Http.ClientProvider`, `Http.Client`, and `Http.Util`.
 Currently, fallback/override logic is spread across 3 layers."

 ## 🧼 Simplification of Logic